 What struck me was the lack of growth in either earnings or dividends.
 Using an exponential trend line the earnings growth rate trend has been just 0.6% a year while dividends have a slightly faster growth trend at 2.6% a year.
 Averaging those two numbers gives a growth rate for the FTSE 100’s financial output of just 1.6% a year.

 CPI inflation over the same period has been 2.7% a year, so adjusted for inflation the economic output of the companies in the FTSE 100 has shrunk over the past decade.

 Does this mean we’ve already hit the limits of growth?
 If that were the case then future returns from the FTSE 100 would be significantly reduced.

 Looking for the signal in a noisy system

 To answer that question we need to know if the last 10 years are indicative of a new long-term low-growth trend, or if it’s just a short-term blip, otherwise known as noise.

-For example, the ratio between signal and noise frequencies on a telephone line may be 1,000 or more.
+For example, the ratio between noise and signal frequencies on a telephone line can be 1,000 to 1 or more.

 Or think of the global climate, where noise is the dominant factor over anything from a day to 20 years or so, and where the warming trend only becomes clear when you look at climate data over periods of 30 to 50 years or more.